mavidser/mavidser.github.io/content/posts/diary-of-a-new-employee.md

 #### Saturday

 My shift just ended, and it's been a smooth day so far.
 The family turned out to be little kids (John's grandchildren, I assume).
-Johm insists that they are just visiting him, but I suspect he brought them in to try and butter up the experts.
+John insists that they are just visiting him, but I suspect he brought them in to try and butter up the experts.
 A lot is riding on their endorsements, and seeing kids experience the rides might give them a more positive outlook.

 The tour had more kinks than we were expecting today.
 Ray's been counting every glitch that he comes across today, and was up to 151 the last time I checked.
 "We have all the problems of a major theme park and a major zoo and the computers aren't even on their feet yet", his exact words.